-The Beta-Epsilon chapter of Eta Kappa Nu (HKN) is composed of the top electrical, computer, and computer science engineers at the University of Michigan.
+The Beta-Epsilon chapter of Eta Kappa Nu (HKN) is composed of the top electrical and computer engineers and computer and data scientists at the University of Michigan.
 We serve our community by operating the fully student-run dB Cafe, holding community service projects around Ann Arbor, and organizing community events to encourage collaboration among the students and faculty.
 In addition, we collaborate with companies to speak at our meetings, as well as host tech talks for the general campus community.
 Lastly, we like to have fun!
 So we have plenty of game nights and trips to Whirlyball and laser tag.

 Many moons ago, it was brought to the attention of HKN-BE's leadership that, despite